 Childbirth International maintains a grievance procedure with the following aims:

-- to systematically address specific instances of misconduct by Childbirth International Birth Professionals
+- to systematically address specific instances of misconduct by Childbirth International Birth and Lactation Professionals

 - to remedy misconduct where possible

-- to support accountability of individual Birth Professionals as well as Childbirth International as a certifying body and professional association
+- to support accountability of individual Birth and Lactation Professionals as well as Childbirth International as a certifying body and professional association

-- to support professional standards in the doula, childbirth educator and breastfeeding counselor professions
+- to support professional standards in the doula, childbirth educator and lactation counselor professions

 - to ensure fairness in the grievance procedure.